00kaku/pokedex-graphql/README.md

 # A simple react pokedex application using graphQl

 It is a simple pokedex application that fetches orignal 151 pokemons' data from a graphql api and display the name number and type of the pokemon.
-It is fully responsive for screen sizes.
+It is fully responsive for screen sizes along with pagination support.

 ###### ReactJs is used for UI and composiiton
 ###### Apollo client is used for graphql queries